 Music is my first memory: 2 ½ years old at the organ, playing harmony notes over my Mom’s piano renditions of show tunes and hymns.
 If a note didn’t sound right, I’d fiddle around with it until it did.
-That remains to this day my idea for harmony: experimenting until it sounds beautiful to my ear.
+That remains to this day my idea for harmony: mess around until goosebumps happen.

 For the next decade I earned my living singing harmonies, arranging songs and driving across the country in a beaten, old Ford van.
 My voice developed, I became comfortable on stage and I learned how to sleep in the most awkward of positions.

-I’m no Emily Dickinson, and certainly no Shakespeare.
-My only hope is that some of my thoughts and dreams and loves will outlive me through my music, and that years from now, a 2-year-old might be fiddling around to find the perfect harmonies to go with my songs.
+Since then I’ve begun slowly making my way in the Norwegian music scene, playing/singing with a few different bands while I work on new material for my solo project.
+I’m still no Emily Dickinson, certainly no Shakespeare.
+But I hope, as I continue to work on the beautiful and infuriating craft of songwriting, that some of my thoughts and dreams and loves will outlive me through my music.
+Who knows, maybe years from now a 2-year-old might be fiddling around to find the perfect harmonies to go with my songs.